boofish/ICS3Fuzzer/README.md

-# ICS<sup>3</sup>Fuzzer: A Framework for discovering protocol implementation bugs in supervisory software by fuzzing
+## ICS<sup>3</sup>Fuzzer: A Framework for discovering protocol implementation bugs in supervisory software by fuzzing

 <div align=center>
   <img src="https://github.com/boofish/ICS3Fuzzer/blob/main/img/system_architecture.png" width="350" height="250" />
 </div>

-## Preface

 To help understand the ideas in the paper, and considering the situation of bug fix,